reicolee/grailed-code-challenge/README.md

 ## To run the test cases

-This command runs the test cases that lives in `./users/tests.py`.
+This command runs the test cases that live in `./users/tests.py`.

 ```
 python manage.py test users --keepdb